PedroCristo/portfolio_project_5/README.md

 ![Landing page](./assets/readme/features/watches_clocks_landing_page.jpg)

 - The Landing page works as the website cover.
 Users will see a background video playing in a loop, a slogan text about the available collection, and two social media buttons.
 There is also a button to go to the website's Home Page.<br>

 ### Home Page - Images Carousel

 ![Home Page - Images Carousel](./assets/readme/features/watches_clocks_home_page_carousel.jpg)

 - The home page is equipped with a 3 images carousel on the top.
 Users will see 3 Watches & Clocks shop banners advertising products and services.<br>

 ### Home Page - Selected Products

 ![Home Page - Selected Products](./assets/readme/features/watches_clocks_home_page_selected_products.jpg)

 - In this feature, users will see a variety of products selected by the website admin.
 It can be used to highlight special or popular products.
 The website admin can choose the displayed products by selecting a product in the admin panel or from the website front-end by clicking on the featured box.<br>

 ### Home Page - Image Banner

 ![Home Page - Image Banner](./assets/readme/features/watches_clocks_home_page_banner.jpg)

 - This banner feature is used to advertise new or popular products on the website.
 The website admin can upload various advertising banners through the admin panel.
 The displayed advertised banner can be easily and quickly changed by clicking on the banner´s featured box.
-It allows the admin to change the banner easily depending on what advertisied product they would like to be displayed at a certain time.<br>
+It allows the website admin to change the banner easily depending on what advertisied product they would like to be displayed at a certain time.<br>

 ### Home Page - Customers Reviews Carousel

 ![Home Page - Customers Reviews Carousel](./assets/readme/features/watches_clocks_home_page_reviews.jpg)

 - In this feature, users can see a list of website service reviews written by other users.
 The website admin can choose which reviews are displayed on this carousel by clicking the Carousel Review box in the admin panel.<br>

 ### Products Page

 ![Products Page](./assets/readme/features/watches_clocks_products_page.jpg)

 - On this page, users will see all the products available on thewebsite such as product details.
 For example, if the user is interested in the watch they can press the button "Buy Now".
 They can also sort products by price, name, rating and category.
 Furthermore, when the site admin is logged in, it can edit or delete products.<br>

 ### Products Details

 ![Product Details ](./assets/readme/features/watches_clocks_products_details.jpg)

 - This feature is at the top of the Product Details Page.
 Here users can see the product image and product information such as price, category, gendercategory and rating.
 If the user is interested in the watch they can choose the product size, product quantity and add the product to their shopping bag.
 Also, the user can leave the page by pressing the button "Keep Shopping".

 ### Products Details - Features